twilson63/permaweb-cookbook/docs/src/fundamentals/decentralized-computing/hyperbeam/hyperbeam-introduction.md

 - **`~json@1.0`**: Provides JSON data structure manipulation
 - **`~relay@1.0`**: Forwards messages between nodes or external HTTP endpoints
 - **`~scheduler@1.0`**: Handles message ordering and execution timing

+*For a complete list of devices and their latest specifications, see the [HyperBEAM Devices documentation](https://hyperbeam.arweave.net/build/devices/hyperbeam-devices.html).*

 ```http
 # Using the Lua device to execute a calculation